naoshibaikyu/wilyswarriors/index.md

 ## Act 2 [](#act-2)

 GalaxyHappy: Oh, hey!!
-Looks like we're back and we have a new site!!
+Looks like we're back and we have a new site!

 SplashAnnoyed: But our site doesn't even look 10% finished...